 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's interest rate risk arises primarily from bank deposits and lease liability.
+The Company's interest rate risk arises primarily from bank deposits, loans from a shareholder and lease liability.

-The Company does not anticipate significant impact to bank deposits and lease liability because the interest rates of bank deposits and lease liability are not expected to change significantly.
-Other than bank deposits carried interest at prevailing market interest rates and lease liability carried at fixed rate, the Company has no other significant interest-bearing assets or liabilities, therefore the Company's exposure to the interest rate risk is considered to be minimal.
+The Company does not anticipate significant impact to bank deposits, loans from a shareholder and lease liability because the interest rates of bank deposits, loans from a shareholder and lease liability are not expected to change significantly.
+Other than bank deposits carried interest at prevailing market interest rates, loans from a shareholder and lease liability carried at fixed rate, the Company has no other significant interest-bearing assets or liabilities, therefore the Company's exposure to the interest rate risk is considered to be minimal.